 Both lakes have been dug to a standard 6-foot depth on all pegs to allow for winter fishing with wide ledges on both banks to enable fish holding spots.

-Yasi’s is a 17-peg snake lake that has been designed with pole use in mind.
-You can reach the far bank using a 13 metre pole, with ledges on the near and far margin that provide excellent feeding places for the resident fish.
+Yasi’s is a 17-peg snake lake that you can reach the far bank using a 13 metre pole on.
+It has ledges on the near and far margin that provide excellent feeding places for the resident fish.

 Every peg has been built in the same manner and the ledges, track, and far bank have been dug using lasers to enable accuracy so that all pegs are as close to one another as possible.
 Yasi’s is stocked with Carp and Barbel for the Summer months while Ide, Roach, Perch, and Bream provide sport in the winter when the fishing gets tough.
 Ide are well known for their winter-feeding habits and provide an interesting alternative to the standard fishery species – especially in the Bedford area where no other fishery has stocked them to our knowledge.

-Dani’s which has 20 pegs, has been designed for rod and line use while keeping many of the features of Yasi’s.
+Dani’s has 20 pegs, and keeps many of the features of Yasi’s.
 The ledges on both the near side and far side have been dug so the far ledge is wider than on Yasi’s, allowing rod and line use.
 Additionally, the corner pegs have sunken islands built-in to provide further areas for the fish to congregate.
 In fact, every peg on Dani’s either has an island cast or a sunken island to fish to closer in.
 Even the corner pegs have been shrouded from the bank using raised mounds to stop other angler’s sky lining your swim.